-On average, 10 percent of Loma Linda University CLS graduates go on to medicine, dentistry, physician's assistant, and pharmacy.
+On average, less than 10 percent of Loma Linda University CLS graduates go on to medicine, dentistry, physician's assistant, and pharmacy.

 I was formerly a medical technologist in a country other than the United States.
 Can I get credit for the clinical training or work experience that I had in that country?

 This can only be determined by the State of California--contact them directly for information:

 Laboratory Field Services

 850 Marina Bay Parkway

 I have a degree from another country; can I get credit for any of those classes?

 Before this question can be answered, you must have your transcripts evaluated by an accredited foreign transcript evaluation service:

 Washington, D.C.
 20036